Finished copying and pasting Cilium Network Policies? Try Clusterwide Policies.

 Copy code

-Create a Cilium Cluster-Wide Network Policy that only activates if a namespace has a specific label.
-In this example: allow-ingress-port-80: “true”.
+Now create a Cilium Cluster-Wide Network Policy that only becomes active if a namespace has a specific label.
+In this example: allow-ingress-port-80: "true".

 ---